rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 > **ana-**
 >
-> before vowels an-, word-forming element meaning: 1. "upward, up in place or time," 2. "back, backward, against," <span style="background-color:yellow;">3. "again, anew," from Greek ana (prep.) "up, on, upon; up to, toward; throughout; back, backwards; again, anew,"</span> from an extended form of PIE root *an- (1) "on, upon, above" (see [on](https://www.etymonline.com/word/on), which is the English cognate).
+> before vowels an-, word-forming element meaning: 1. "upward, up in place or time," 2. "back, backward, against," 3. "again, anew," from Greek ana (prep.) <span style="background-color:yellow;">"up, on, upon; up to, toward; throughout; back, backwards; again, anew,"</span> from an extended form of PIE root *an- (1) "on, upon, above" (see [on](https://www.etymonline.com/word/on), which is the English cognate).
 In old medical prescriptions, ana by itself meant "an equal quantity of each."
 <!-- .element style="text-align: left;font-family: 'Times New Roman', Times, serif;"-->

 <small>Source: https://www.etymonline.com/word/ana-</small>